Customer Service

 Deductions from your CRSC Pay

 Beginning with the Survivor Benefit Plan (SBP) monthly premiums due in April of 2018, DFAS started deducting SBP recurring monthly premiums from Combat-Related Special Compensation (CRSC) when retired pay is not sufficient to cover the full amount of the monthly premiums.
-This new deduction is due to a change in the law which requires DFAS to deduct SBP recurring monthly premiums from CRSC.
+This new deduction was due to a change in the law which requires DFAS to deduct SBP recurring monthly premiums from CRSC.

 Special note: the SBP recurring monthly premium deduction will show under the garnishments category on your CRSC statement.
-Beginning with the April 2018 CRSC entitlement (paid on May 1, 2018), there will be a note (“Garnishment amount of $XX is for SBP Deduction") on your CRSC monthly statement with the amount of your SBP recurring monthly premium deduction that appears in the garnishments category on your statement.
+Beginning with the April 2018 CRSC entitlement (paid on May 1, 2018), there is a note (“Garnishment amount of $XX is for SBP Deduction") on your CRSC monthly statement with the amount of your SBP recurring monthly premium deduction that appears in the garnishments category on your statement.
 This note does NOT mean that past due SBP premiums are deducted from CRSC.
 It is only to identify the recurring monthly premium deduction.

 Deductions from your VA Pay

-If you have been ruled severely disabled by the Department of Veterans Affairs (VA) and your VA compensation exceeds your retired pay, you don't receive retired pay from DFAS.
-As a result, we cannot automatically deduct SBP premiums from your monthly pay.
-(See Disability Entitlements for information about the Branch of Service/VA offset).
+If you were ruled disabled by the Department of Veterans Affairs (VA) and your VA disability compensation exceeds your retired pay, you don't receive retired pay from DFAS.
+If you don’t receive enough retired pay or CRSC pay, we cannot automatically deduct SBP premiums from your monthly pay.
+(See Disability Entitlements for information about the VA offset).
+In this case, the best way to pay for your SBP coverage is to have your monthly premium payments deducted from your VA disability compensation and forwarded to DFAS Retired and Annuitant Pay by the VA.
+Thousands of retirees take advantage of this process.

 Direct Remittance